-We are frequently asked “What does The Sheridan Story do in the summer?”
+We are frequently asked, “What does The Sheridan Story do in the summer?”
+The answer is summer programs.
 While our primary mission is to fill the weekend food gap during the school year, we certainly recognize hunger is a year-round issue.

 TWIN CITIES DISTRICTS

-The Sheridan Story provides our bags of food to summer school students in some school districts in the Twin Cities.
+The Sheridan Story provides our bags of food to summer school students as a part of our summer program in some school districts in the Twin Cities.
 We continue to work to expand the Districts we serve in the summers in order to reach more kids.
-Please contact us with us if you would like to see this offered in your school(s) in summer 2018!
+Please contact us with us if you would like to see this offered in your school(s) in the future.